simonseroussi/simonseroussi.github.io/source/_posts/2014-06-25-slash-regular-expressions-slash.markdown

 #How to use them#

 ###MatchData Objects:###
 Remember, regular expressions are merely instances of the Regex Class.
-In this sense, there are merely objects, and can be treated as sort!
+In this sense, they are merely objects, and can be treated as the same!

 We can gather sort out data from a string into different objects by wrapping them in different parenthesis.